oneblockmore/docs-1/tutorials/messaging.md

 Like any struct you can add methods and trait implementations using `impl` and `#[derive(..)]`.
 Indeed, we derive `PartialEq` on we `Message` so that we can `assert_eq!` in the tests.

-Then, on [line 36](https://github.com/oasislabs/oasis-rs/blob/master/examples/messaging/src/lib.rs#L36) we increase the level of abstraction by creating a `Post` type that contains a stores a list of comments as `Vec<Message>`.
+Then, on [line 33](https://github.com/oasislabs/oasis-rs/blob/master/examples/messaging/src/main.rs#L33) we increase the level of abstraction by creating a `Post` type that stores a list of comments as `Vec<Message>`.

 ```rust
 pub struct Post {